 Much is written today about the resurgence of the “divine feminine,” a term that pushes back against the masculine concepts of deities promoted by Abrahamic monotheism.

 Of course, the feminine in spiritual beliefs did not die out.
 Roman Catholicism did an excellent job making up for this with the veneration of the Virgin Mary and the Cult of Saints.

-And, what many people do not realize today is that
+And, what many people do not realize today is that:

 - these reformers purposefully targeted folk beliefs and practices.

-It is difficult for us to comprehend today, but many reformers preached vehemently against belief in fairies.
+It is difficult for us to comprehend today, but many reformers preached vehemently against the belief in fairies.
 Fairies were named in books on demonology, and belief in fairies was so heavily tied to witchcraft that it came up frequently in witch trial confessions.

 There are many examples of female figures in fairy lore, many of which may be vestiges of older goddesses.

 So, did the Reformation succeed in finally stamping the Goddess out of European culture?
 Absolutely not.
-She lived on in the most unlikely of places, the fairy tale.
+She lived on in the most unlikely of places: the fairy tale.

 Fairy Tales Get a Bad Rap These Days

 Modern bloggers and social commentators have been quite negative about the fairy tale in recent years; as you probably know, there is a strong anti-feminist bandwagon growing lately.
 And because I understand very much why feminism was and is needed, I will not join that bandwagon.